Vanilla JavaScript

 Next Steps

-Section titled “Next Steps”- Analysis — Deep dive on the six analysis categories
+Section titled “Next Steps”- Analysis — Deep dive on the seven analysis categories

 - Session Persistence — Save and resume sessions across page reloads